rikard-helgegren/Face_Detaction_AI/README.md

 * Make single classifier training faster.
 Right now it calculates about 10 features a second, out of 39150.
 Some leads:
    * Optimize feature calculation.
 Rectangle sum can be calculated in 4 array accesses (currently 4).
 Two-rectangle features can be calculated in 6 (currently 8).
 Three-rectangle in 8 (not implemented).
 Four-rectangle in 9 (not implemented).
    * `calcBestThreshold()` is the place where adaboost supposedly spends most time.
 See comment in that function for discussion.
-* Make sure that all features are actually generated in `Feature.generateAllFeatures()`.
-This might already be as it should be, but we have some fewer features than expected.
 * Test and improve AdaBoost and cascade classifier.